Exploring Old City: A Guide to Philly’s Most Historic Neighborhood

-What is Old City like?
+What is it like?

 Old City is the historic heart of Philadelphia.
 The neighborhood is the location of some the most important sites in the city and in the United States.
-Thanks to its collection of significant museums and attractions, Old City can get very busy at the height of tourist season when visitors line up around the block to see the Liberty Bell or flock to Benjamin Franklin’s grave.
+Thanks to its collection of significant museums and attractions, it can get very busy at the height of tourist season when visitors line up around the block to see the Liberty Bell or flock to Benjamin Franklin’s grave.

 There is a lot to the area beyond what draws visitors, however.